yemiwebby/symfony-react-app/README.md

 ## Scaffolding the Symfony Application

-To begin, we will use composer to quickly create a new Symfony application for this article.
+To begin, we will use Composer to quickly create a new Symfony application for this article.
 Alternatively, you can also use [Symfony installer](https://symfony.com/doc/current/setup/symfony_server.html#installation) to set up your project by [following the instructions here](https://symfony.com/download).
-To proceed, access the terminal in your operating system and navigate to your development directory, then run the following command to create a project named `symfony-react-project`.
+To proceed, access the terminal in your operating system and navigate to your development directory.
+Then run the following command to create a project named `symfony-react-project`.

 ```bash